- openenv¶

 - Connecting to the environment

-- Container cleanup when you call close()
+- Container cleanup when the context manager exits

 Building the Docker Image¶